mudigosa/Image-Classifier/README.md

 Json file

 In order for the network to print out the name of the flower a .json file is required.
-If you aren't familiar with json you can find information here.
 By using a .json file the data can be sorted into folders with numbers and those numbers will correspond to specific names specified in the .json file.
 Data and the json file

 The data used specifically for this assignemnt are a flower database are not provided in the repository as it's larger than what github allows.
 Nevertheless, feel free to create your own databases and train the model on them to use with your own projects.
 The structure of your data should be the following: